madox2/vim-ai/README.md

 ### `:AIChat`

-`:AIChat` - continue or start a new conversation.
+`:AIChat` - open chat window on current tab, jump to it if already open, reopen it if hidden.
+Each tab keeps its own chat buffer.

-`<selection>? :AIChat {instruction}?` - start a new conversation given the selection, the instruction or both
+`<selection>? :AIChat {instruction}?` - open or focus the tab-local chat and optionally initialize it with selection/instruction

-`<selection>? :AIChat /{role} {instruction}?` - use role to complete
+`<selection>? :AIChat /{role} {instruction}?` - open/focus chat and apply role to chat initialization

-When the AI finishes answering, you can continue the conversation by entering insert mode, adding your prompt, and then using the command `:AIChat` once again.
+Use `:AIChat` inside an `aichat` buffer to continue the conversation.

 [Pre-defined](./roles-default.ini) chat roles: `/right`, `/below`, `/tab`